yezyilomo/simple-react-state/README.md

 ```

 **Note:**
-`useGlobalState` accept selection string, for example if you have store with data like
+`useGlobalState` accepts a selection string, for example if you have store with data like
 ```js
 {
     user: {